nats-io/nats-site/content/documentation/internals/nats-protocol.md

 +++
-date = "2015-09-27"
+date = "2018-06-12"
-title = "NATS Protocol"
-category = "internals"
+title = "NATS Client Protocol" category = "internals"
 [menu.main]
-  name = "NATS Protocol"
+  name = "NATS Client Protocol"
   weight = 1
   identifier = "internals-nats-protocol"
   parent = "Internals"
 +++

-# NATS protocol
+# NATS Client protocol

 The NATS wire protocol is a simple, text-based publish/subscribe style protocol.
 Clients connect to and communicate with `gnatsd` (the NATS server) through a regular TCP/IP socket using a small set of protocol operations that are terminated by newline.